-With that being said, if you have a jailbroken device, these Cydia tweaks will let you modify and enhance the way you use the internet on your iPhone or iPad.
+But here is the good news for those in the same situation.
+If you have a jailbroken device, these Cydia tweaks below will let you modify and improve the way you use the internet on your iPhone or iPad.
+Ultimately, you will be able to avoid paying extra money on your bills.

-CellularMonitor – Set Data Limit on your iPhone and Disable When Reached
+- 1 Set Data Limit on your iPhone and Disable When Reached

 We consume more cellular data on our iPhone and iPad than we think.
 Although your carriers are aiming to increase that rate while keeping your bill at the same cost, some users still have data limitations.